asaikali/docker-compose-postgres/README.md

 administer the single local development server running in docker we can disable the master password with the environment variable `PGADMIN_CONFIG_MASTER_PASSWORD_REQUIRED: "False"`.

-Normal behaviour of pgAdmin is for a user to use the GUI to define a connetion to a database as shown below.
+Normal behaviour of pgAdmin is for a user to use the GUI to define a connection to a database as shown below.

 <img src="diagrams/pgAdminConnect.png" width="400" height="500" title="PgAdmin">